Washington State Off-Grid Laws: An In-Depth Guide

 Best Areas for Going Off-Grid in Washington State

-In general, the Western part of Washington State is much stricter in regards to off-grid laws.
+Generally, the Western part of Washington State is much stricter regarding off-grid laws.
 King County is by far the worst in terms of regulations.
-Clark County, which containsn Vancouver, is also very strict.
+Clark County, which contains Vancouver, is also very strict.

 Washington State Land Use Laws

 In 1990, Washington State passed the Growth Management Act (GMA).
 The law requires all counties with a certain population size and growth to create development plans and laws.
-The goal of these laws is to prevent sprawl and preserve the state’s natural resources.
+These laws aim to prevent sprawl and preserve the state’s natural resources.

 As a result, most land in Washington State has strict zoning laws.
 These laws cover things like how residents can use land and utility requirements.

-You can find a map of which Washington State counties plan under the GMA here.
+You can find a map of Washington State counties’ plans under the GMA linked above.

 Critical Areas and Natural Resource Lands